 \subsection{Result}

-Overall, all evaluated architectures achieved strong discriminative performance on the pneumonia classification task, with test accuracies ranging between 96--98\%.
-Among them, \textbf{ResNet-18} and \textbf{EfficientNet-B0} achieved the highest test accuracy of 98\% and an F1-score of 0.987, while maintaining ROC-AUC and PR-AUC values above 0.997.
-Despite its smaller size, \textbf{MobileNet-V3 Large} delivered comparable accuracy (97\%), demonstrating its suitability for mobile and embedded clinical applications.
-Deeper backbones such as \textbf{ResNet-50} and \textbf{DenseNet-121} showed marginally lower generalization, suggesting mild overfitting to the training set.
-These findings indicate that compact architectures, when combined with focal loss and patient-wise splitting, can achieve state-of-the-art accuracy while remaining computationally efficient.
-Qualitative Grad-CAM visualizations (FIGURE~\ref{fig:gradcam}) further confirm that the models correctly focus on radiologically relevant lung regions, reinforcing interpretability and clinical trust.
+Overall, all evaluated architectures achieved strong discriminative performance on the pneumonia classification task, with test accuracies ranging between 96–98\%.
+Among them, ResNet-18 and EfficientNet-B0 achieved the highest test accuracy of 98\% with an F1-score of 0.987, while maintaining ROC-AUC and PR-AUC values above 0.997.
+Despite its smaller size, MobileNet-V3 Large delivered comparable accuracy of 97\%, demonstrating its suitability for mobile and embedded clinical applications.
+In contrast, deeper backbones such as ResNet-50 and DenseNet-121 exhibited marginally lower generalization performance, suggesting mild overfitting.
+These results indicate that compact architectures, when combined with focal loss and patient-wise splitting, can achieve high diagnostic accuracy while remaining computationally efficient.

-FIGURE~\ref{fig:gradcam} illustrates Grad-CAM overlays for representative samples of normal, bacterial, and viral pneumonia across the evaluated architectures.
-For normal x-ray, the activation responses were weak and dispersed outside the lung, indicating that models correctly assigned to low confidence to non pathological region.
-An exception was DenseNet-121, which spurious activation along the left lung region, suggesting a mild over-sensitivity to background intensity variations or residual noise.
+FIGURE~\ref{fig:gradcam} illustrates Grad-CAM overlays for representative Normal, Bacterial, and Viral Pneumonia samples across the evaluated architectures.
+For Normal chest X-rays, activation responses are generally weak and spatially diffuse, often extending beyond lung boundaries, indicating low diagnostic confidence in the absence of pathology.
+An exception is DenseNet-121, which exhibits spurious activation along the left lung region, suggesting mild sensitivity to background intensity variations or residual noise.

-In contrast, pneumonia cases produced focused, high-intensity activations within the pulmonary zones corresponding to radiographic opacities particularly in the lower and middle lobes.